AneLivB/SGP/README.md

     -   Rack: One of three racks (R154, R155, R156) the samples were on

-    -   Treatment: One of four treatments (Standard procedure, Internal control, Reused detection plate, Reused PCR plate)
+    -   Treatment: One of three treatments (Internal control, Reused detection plate, Reused PCR plate)

     -   Well: One of 96 wells (excluding E3, total = 95) the sample was in during fragment analysis